 Referral data

 A referral in e-RS is defined as a request to another clinician to assist with management of a patient's health issue, this may result in creating an appointment request with a shortlist of suitable services, into one of which the patient may book an appointment.
 Each referral has a unique booking reference number (UBRN).
-Referral data includes referrals for all priorities, specialties, and clinic types.
+Referral data includes initial referrals for all priorities, specialties, and clinic types.
 Two week wait (2WW) clinic types are displayed, all other clinic types have been grouped into 'Other clinic'.

 Booking data